 - Generated revenues of USD ~500K from services & in-house repair of 1400 units in FY ‘18

 Furthering with another example from the very happening domain of data science, let's understand the following.
-When we think data scientists, we think people who excel at crunching numbers and at managing large data sets on MS Excel.
+We think of people in a lab-coat crouching behind huge servers and crunching numbers when we think of data scientists.

-But, a data scientist is also someone who can:
+But, a data scientist is additionally someone who can:

 - manage projects well

 - identify minute incongruousness